neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/SignalsAndSlots.rst

-A *signal*, which contains event information as it makes sense in the case at hand, can be emitted (sent) by any part of the code and is received by one or more *slots*, which can be any function in FLOW3.
-Almost no registration, deregistration or invocation code need be written, because FLOW3 automatically generates the needed infrastructure using AOP.
+A *signal*, which contains event information as it makes sense in the case at hand, can be emitted (sent) by any part of the code and is received by one or more *slots*, which can be any function in TYPO3 Flow.
+Almost no registration, deregistration or invocation code need be written, because TYPO3 Flow automatically generates the needed infrastructure using AOP.

 Defining and Using Signals
 ==========================